-With Apple killing the headphone jack, wireless headphones are getting a lot of attention from everyone.
-Sports enthusiasts have been benefitting from wireless headphones for years though, and when it comes to pairing fitness and wireless music, Jabra’s wares are among the best.
+With Apple killing the headphone jack, wireless headphones are getting a lot more attention.
+Sports enthusiasts have been benefiting from wireless headphones for years though, and when it comes to pairing fitness and wireless music, Jabra’s wares are among the best.

 Jabra’s Sports Pulse Wireless wowed us with their ability to incorporate an in-ear heart rate monitor for enhanced fitness feedback, but they left us a little flat when it came to sound quality and fit/security.
 With the latest version of the Sport Pulse Wireless, the new buds get a “Special Edition” moniker, hopefully shoring up those shortcoming for a truly top-notch fitness headphone.
 We broke a sweat more than a few times to see how special they truly are.

 The new product’s packaging and contents is virtually identical to the original, with a flap that opens to reveal the earbuds underneath.
 Below that is a compartment with four sizes of “earwings” for security, and three sizes of silicone eartips, along with a new inclusion: three sizes of Comply Foam tips.
 We also found a short micro-USB cable to charge the earbuds, along with four plastic FitClips used to keep the cable from dangling too much.

 Last year’s model had a respectable zip case with a semi-hard shell, but this time around Jabra cheaped out on a pedestrian nylon pouch.
 A quick-start guide comes in a sleeve with warranty information and a sheet with a QR code to download the Jabra Sport Life app for iOS or Android.